argunuygaratilla/ceaser_cipher_tool/README.md

 --------------------------------------TR-EN---------------------------------------

-In this project, I wrote a program that outputs the given text with Caesar encryption and copies this encrypted data to the clipboard.
+In this project, I wrote a software that outputs the given text with Caesar encryption and copies this encrypted data to the clipboard.